petershin/liferay-learn/docs/courses/latest/en/application-development/designing-user-interfaces/adding-details-to-the-success-page.md

 1. Click *Publish*.

 Great!
-Now when users are redirected to this success page, it is populated with data from their application.
+Now when users see this success page, it is populated with data from their application.
 Additionally, they can view or edit their application.

 Presently, there is no display page for distributor applications, so clicking View Your Application doesn't lead anywhere.
-Let's fix that.
+You'll fix that next.

 Next: [Creating a Display Page for Distributor Applications](./creating-a-display-page-for-distributor-applications.md)